• challenge •

 Word History: Middle English borrowed chalenge from Old French, a language that was peculiar for changing C [k] to CH [ch] before A. Latin castellus "castle" became château in French and caritas "affection" became charité (borrowed by English as charity).
 French chalenge came from Latin calumnia "trickery, false accusation", a noun based on the verb calvi "to deceive".
 So a challenge was originally a false accusation.
-The sense of confrontation carried on but the general meaning of this word moved from a negative to a positive sense somewhere along the way between Latin and English.
-(Today we thank Perry Dror, who quite handily meets the challenge of finding words with stories as good as today's.)
+The sense of confrontation carried on, but the general meaning of this word moved from a negative to a positive sense somewhere along the way between Latin and English.
+(Today we thank Perry Dror, who quite handily meets the challenge of finding Good Words with stories as intriguing as today's.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!